 The media recognition would ideally set out a critique or review of the applicant’s work to demonstrate recognition of artistic quality and the guidance specifically sets out that ‘interviews, event listings or advertisements that merely publicise your work would not be acceptable’.
 Of course, positive reviews, and reviews linking to a wider theme of the applicant’s uniqueness as a performer, are helpful.

 For exceptional promise applicants, there can also be a reliance media recognition as part of a group, or for the work of another individual that they were involved in, rather than naming the applicant individually.
 Supporting documents would have to be provided evidencing the contribution that the applicant made.

 International award of excellence

-Although an exhaustive list of acceptable international awards is not provided, the examples given are of a very high calibre including a ‘Booker Prize, a Grammy Award or domestic awards in another country, for example a Tony Award.’
+Although an exhaustive list of acceptable international awards is not provided, the examples given are of a very high calibre including ‘Grammy Awards, Tony Awards, Booker Prize’.
 In addition, the award must be one of merit and not a monetary award such as a grant or bursary, which limits the possibilities further.

 Appearances, performances, publications or exhibitions